deweis/fcc-challenges/05 APIs and Mircoservices/03 MongoDB and Mongoose/mongoDB.md

 While there are many non-relational databases, Mongo's use of JSON as its document storage structure makes it a logical choice when learning backend JavaScript.
 Accessing documents and their properties is like accessing objects in JavaScript.

 **Mongoose.js** is an npm module for Node.js that allows you to write objects for Mongo as you would in JavaScript.
 This can make is easier to construct documents for storage in Mongo.

+First of all we need a **Schema**.
+Each schema maps to a MongoDB collection.
+It defines the shape of the documents within that collection.
+Schemas are building block for Models.
+They can be nested to create complex models.
+A model allows you to create instances of your objects, called documents.